testcontainers/testcontainers-go/docs/modules/pulsar.md

 ## Module Reference

-The Redis module exposes one entrypoint function to create the containerr, and this function receives two parameters:
+The Pulsar module exposes one entrypoint function to create the containerr, and this function receives two parameters:

 ```golang
 func RunContainer(ctx context.Context, opts ...testcontainers.ContainerCustomizer) (*Container, error)